valhalla/valhalla/README.md

 Using
 -----

-For detailed information about what algorithms, data structures and executables are contained within mjolnir, please see the more [detailed documentation](docs/index.md).
+For detailed information about what algorithms, data structures and executables are contained within valhalla, please see the more [detailed documentation](docs/index.md).

-The build will produce both libraries and headers for use in other Valhalla organization projects, however you are free to use Mjolnir for your own projects as well.
-To simplify the inclusion of the Mjolnir library in another autotoolized project you may make use of [mjolnir m4](m4/valhalla_mjolnir.m4) in your own `configure.ac` file.
-For an example of this please have a look at `configure.ac` in another one of the valhalla projects.
-Mjolnir, and all of the projects under the Valhalla organization use the [MIT License](COPYING).
+The build will produce both libraries and headers for use in other Valhalla organization projects, however you are free to use Valhalla for your own projects as well.
+To simplify the inclusion of the Valhalla library in another autotoolized project you may make use of [valhalla m4](m4/valhalla.m4) in your own `configure.ac` file.
+For an exmample of this please have a look at `configure.ac` in another one of the valhalla projects.
+Valhalla, and all of the projects under the Valhalla organization use the [MIT License](COPYING).

 Contributing
 ------------

-We welcome contributions to mjolnir.
-If you would like to report an issue, or even better fix an existing one, please use the [mjolnir issue tracker](https://github.com/valhalla/mjolnir/issues) on GitHub.
+We welcome contributions to valhalla.
+If you would like to report an issue, or even better fix an existing one, please use the [valhalla issue tracker](https://github.com/valhalla/valhalla/issues) on GitHub.

 If you would like to make an improvement to the code, please be aware that all valhalla projects are written mostly in C++11, in the K&R (1TBS variant) with two spaces as indentation.
 We generally follow this [c++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html).
-We welcome contributions as pull requests to the [repository](https://github.com/valhalla/mjolnir) and highly recommend that your pull request include a test to validate the addition/change of functionality.
+We welcome contributions as pull requests to the [repository](https://github.com/valhalla/valhalla) and highly recommend that your pull request include a test to validate the addition/change of functionality.

 Tests
 -----